pmilet/domainevents/README.md

     }
 ```
-## 2. Create an instance of the DomainEventDispatcher
+### 2. Create an instance of the DomainEventDispatcher

-From your business logic you will publish events or subscribe to events by using a DomainEventDispatcher instance.
+From your business logic you can publish events or subscribe to events by means of a DomainEventDispatcher instance.

 ```cs
   // we create the domain event dispatcher and inject it into the objects of our domain model (normally done using a IoC container)